Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Dia- and paramagnetic contributions to the magnetizability

 where $\sum_{+,-}(\ldots)$ denotes that the components with the upper and the lower sign should be added together.
-On putting $n=0$, $\kappa=-1$ and $\mu= \pm 1/2$ into Eq.\ (\ref{4.75}), then transforming the resulting $ {}_3F_2 $ function with the help of the following relation:
+On putting $n=0$, $\kappa=-1$ and $\mu= \pm 1/2$ into Equation (\ref{4.75}), then transforming the resulting $ {}_3F_2 $ function with the help of the following relation:

 and some further algebraic transformations, we obtain the expression for $\chi_p$ of the atom in the ground state in the form